 But lucid dreaming is not just about dream control.
 Anyone who has ever experienced a lucid dream knows that.
 It is about having conscious awareness of the dream state, which is often even more intense than waking reality.

 For instance, you can float in the air above a city and observe hundreds of people in the streets below, going about their business.
-You can take a back seat and allow the dream to be guided by your subconscious mind, while having absolute conscious awareness of your part in it.
+You can take a back seat and allow the dream to be guided by your unconscious mind, while having absolute conscious awareness of your part in it.

 This is the real beauty of lucid dreaming; it is your gateway to an alternate reality, where you can observe your own existence in a far richer context.

 What is the absolute highest level of lucidity possible?
 Can it be defined, or is it like asking what's beyond the edge of the universe?